jonathanolson/slither/notes/patterns.md

       - FaceStateNode lazy creation
       - OMG share listeners, so we don't create so many for PuzzleNode?
   -
+  - rule.html
+    - ?r=${getBinaryIdentifier()}
+    - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
+      - getBinaryIdentifier()
+    - Show embeddings in the common tilings(!)
+      - POTENTIALLY show "unique to rotation/symmetry" embeddings?
+    - DO A FULL SOLVE(?)
+    - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)
+      - Using isPatternRuleValid, we can DETECT whether it requires highlander or not
+    - POTENTIALLY have it just take in an input pattern
-  - RULE VIEWER
+  -
   - rule-explorer.html
+    - MOVE the "page control" to bottom of the grid area
+    -
+    - Show patterns that ONLY TAKE FACES (or maybe red exit edges - and could be on borders)
+    -
-      - handle "isomorphic when embedded"
+    - [defer] handle "isomorphic when embedded"
       - Which rules match other rules' embeddings?
-      - handle "collapse when embedded"
+    - [defer] handle "collapse when embedded"
       - PRECOMPUTE for rule explorer?
-      - MOVE the "page control" to bottom of the grid area
-      - Embeddings:
-        - Should we "gray out" satisfied face values???
     -
     - Better than pagination -- infinite scroll?
-      - Sort by:
+    - [defer] Sort by:
       - score
       - pattern boards
-      - Filter by:
+    - [defer] Filter by:
       - Quantity of features(!) -- no black edges? no red edges? hmmm
     - Perf: potentially reuse PuzzleNode, but with a new state (if they have the same pattern board)
-    -
-    - rule.html
-      - ?r=${getBinaryIdentifier()}
-      - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
-        - getBinaryIdentifier()
-      - Show embeddings in the common tilings(!)
-        - POTENTIALLY show "unique to rotation/symmetry" embeddings?
-      - DO A FULL SOLVE(?)
-    -
-    - If highlander, SHOW SOLUTION STUFF and how it filters out? (i.e. what are input-matching solutions that get filtered, and what is one example)
-      - Using isPatternRuleValid, we can DETECT whether it requires highlander or not
   -
   - ZOMG ZOMG ZOMG ZOMG OMZG OMZOGMZOGMOSMGOSRIMGOSIMRGOSIRMGOSIMRGOSIRMGOSGIMROSIMRG
   - ------------------